 If you are sure that you meet the requirements and are comfortable completing online forms and uploading documents, then a lawyer is only really necessary where you are looking for additional assurance, to reduce stress, and/or to save time.

 How Can We Help With Your Fee Waiver Application

-As a part of our one-off consultation service, we regularly review fee waiver application forms and supporting documents prior to their submission to the Home Office.
+As a part of our one-off consultation service, we review fee waiver application forms and supporting documents prior to their submission to the Home Office.
 This service is aimed at applicants who are

 - unsure about the supporting documents required in their application, or

 - seeking reassurance from an experienced practitioner to make sure everything has been correctly completed